 However, for performing the actual evaluation, you'll need to explore the parameters of the parser.
-For example, our test files are already tokenized, and you might want to indicate this for the parser.
-Also, the parser output might slightly differ from the expected output, e.g., in having the ROOT label before S, in tree formatting, etc. Investigate if the issues are addressable through the options, or should some of them be addressed through post-processing.
+For example, our test files are already tokenized, and you will want to indicate this to the parser to prevent that it tries to tokenize the test sentences again.